QutEcoacoustics/embeddings-classifier/README.md

 A configuration json file must be supplied.
 The configuration file contains:

-- classifier: the linear model, including
+- classifier: the model, including
   - the list of classes,
   - the beta (weights per class)
     - this is am ascii base64 encoded numpy array of shape (num_classes, embedding_size)